 So hard yet so true: we might not be as financially literate as we think.
-Did you know that only 1 out of 5 Millennials demonstrate basic financial literacy?
+Did you know that only 1 out of 5 millennials demonstrates basic financial literacy?
 Despite being better educated and more economically active than our parents, Americans born between the early the 80s and 90s confront greater difficulties when it comes to money.
+The financial challenges millennials face could prove to be a dire situation if not addressed.
+And despite there now being available a plethora of money tips for millennials, through non-profit blogs, free online classes for personal finance, knowledgeable bloggers that share great financial advice, and other sources, the issue persists.

 1. Making enough money